 Have your blood pressure measured regularly

-Have your blood pressure measured regularly and know what your blood pressure is.
+Have your blood pressure measured regularly.
 Remember that both numbers are important.
-If either the systolic or diastolic number is high (more than 135/85 mmHg when measured at home or more than 140/90 mmHg when measured in a doctor’s office), then your doctor will need to further check your blood pressure.
-A blood pressure measurement of less than 120/80 mmHg is very good unless it causes dizziness.
+If either the systolic or diastolic number is high (more than 135/85 mmHg when measured at home or more than 140/90 mmHg when measured in a doctor’s office), then your doctor for high blood pressure will continue to monitor your risk.
+A measurement of less than 120/80 mmHg is very good unless it causes dizziness.

 There are several things you can do to stop hypertension and keep your blood pressure lower.
-Blood pressure increases with age, and more than nine in 10 Canadians will develop hypertension unless they follow a healthy lifestyle.
+Hypertension risk increases with age, and more than nine in 10 Canadians will develop hypertension unless they follow a healthy lifestyle.